eclipse-tractusx/digital-product-pass/dpp-backend/scripts/README.md

 - Logging to log intermediate retrieval status to a file for further backtracking/debugging/troubleshooting
 - The backend API and authorization server settings are configurable
 - Capable to handle exception and error messages
-- When doing contract negotiation byusing this script the first contract is always used
+- When doing contract negotiation by using this script the first contract is always used

 ## TL;DR
 - The default script configuration is provided in [Constants.py](./utilities/constants.py) and can be changed based on the authentication provider.